cpaika/tech-blog-v3.github.io/_posts/2020-08-08-lessons-leading-internal-team.md

 ### High empathy with your customer
 Being on an internal team is probably the closest you could ever get to a customer.
 As you work for the same company, there's a basis level of understanding and trust.
 Do everything you can to continually strengthen this trust.
 A strong empathy and understanding of your customer is key to delivering an amazing product.
 Take advantage of this strength.

-### Having customer facing engineers rotate on your team
+### Having customer facing engineers rotate onto the team
 My organization is lucky enough to have a formalized rotational process.
 If your organization does - take advantage of it!
 Having your customer join your team is an amazing opportunity - they already know which features are valuable to them and which aren't.
 Getting them to temporarily join your internal team is a great way to bring in fresh ideas and make sure you are prioritizing the right things.

 However don't be selfish, rotations go both ways.
 Supporting one of your team members as they rotate onto a customer facing team has the same value.
 When they come back, they're going to bring great insight into what's important and what's not.